 Green Impact is an environmental accreditation and awards scheme run by the National Union of Students and coordinated at the University by the Environmental Sustainability Team in Estates.

 Each team is required to complete a workbook of activities and then visited by a trained Student Auditor.
-In 2016 we received a Bronze Award and we followed this with a Silver award in 2017.
-Beth Gibbs also received a "Highly Commended" mention in the 2017 Individual Staff Award.
+In 2016 we received a Bronze Award and we followed this with Silver awards in 2017 and 2018.
+Beth Gibbs received a "Highly Commended" mention in the 2017 Individual Staff Award.

 These are some of the things we are doing to make the RSL more green: